Skip to main content

 Wake Works logo

 Automotive servicing has changed drastically in recent years.
 Mechanics work with electronic equipment as well as a variety of tools, and they must understand computer diagnostics along with the basics of vehicle repair.
-To successfully fix an automobile, the service technician must be able to properly diagnose the problem and then apply their technical knowledge and skills to resolve the issue.
-The Automotive Systems Technology program will equip you for successful employment in the transportation industry.
+To successfully fix an automobile, the service technician must be able to properly diagnose the problem and then apply his or her technical knowledge and skills to resolve the issue.

-Wake Tech offers a two-year Associate in Applied Science (AAS) degree in Automotive Systems Technology.
-The program includes new and emerging technologies.
+Wake Tech offers a two-year Associate in Applied Science degree in Automotive Systems Technology, including new and emerging technologies.
 Most classes allow for three hours of hands-on experience for each hour of classroom instruction.
-Wake Tech's curriculum covers all automotive systems, progressing from the basics to advanced technologies, to prepare students for success in the workplace.
-The electrical system is emphasized most, since electricity controls 99% of vehicle operations.
 A background in automotive systems is not required for the program.

 • Electrical systems